matomo-org/developer-documentation/docs/getting-started-part-1.md

 Then run the following command to install the third party libraries:

     $ php composer.phar install

+If this command fails, follow the [instructions to install Composer](https://getcomposer.org/doc/00-intro.md).

 Now that you've got a copy of Piwik, you'll need to point your webserver to it.
 If you use Apache or Nginx, the specific instructions for configuring your webserver depends on the webserver itself. <!-- TODO: are there instructions for setting up Piwik w/ Apache/nginx? can't find any. (text was: You can see instructions for Apache [here](#) and instructions for Nginx [here](#).)-->